Zolske/recipe-star/README.md

 ***
 [back to the "Table of Contents"](#table-of-contents)
 ## Development
-*Please, click the link below to get to the user experience.*
+*Please, click the link below to get to the "User Experience" document.*
 **link to user experience ->** [ux documentation](./docs/ux.md)
 ***
 [back to the "Table of Contents"](#table-of-contents)